 Final thoughts…

-From beaches dotted with strange, alien-like rocks to beaches with pastel-coloured sands, Mother Nature has all kinds of surprises up her sleeve when it comes to the coast.
+From beaches dotted with strange, alien-like rocks to ones with pastel-coloured sands, Mother Nature has all kinds of surprises up her sleeve when it comes to the coast.

 What makes some of these beaches so special is how secretive they are.
 From beaches found in caves with natural skylights to beaches formed inside craters, there’s something special about relaxing somewhere that feels so remote.

-But some of these beaches aren’t secrets at all.
-Maho Bay is almost always packed with tourists waiting for the next plane, while Hot Springs Beach is bustling at low tide, when tourists come to soak in their private hot tubs.
+In contrast, some of these beaches aren’t secrets at all.
+Maho Bay is almost always packed with tourists waiting for the next plane, while Hot Water Beach is bustling at low tide, when tourists come to soak in the mineral springs.
 And, at Boulders Beach, it’s penguins you have to share the sand with!

 For more inspiration, check out our article; 16 of the best beaches in the UK.